 The Scholarships are designed for school-age and sixth-form organ students looking to develop their playing and gain experience accompanying and directing a choir.
 The Senior Scholarship is particularly geared towards those looking to move on to a university organ scholarship – though it is open to all students over the age of 14.
 Guidance in liturgical playing, choral conducting and preparation for Oxbridge Organ Trials will be offered to the Scholars where appropriate.

 Scholars are also eligible for subsidised lessons (organ, piano, singing & theory) with St Mary's musicians.
 Following a successful period of fours years, the PCC has recently supported the expansion of the scheme to create two Scholarships.

 The organ is a versatile two-manual tracker action instrument with 25 speaking stops, newly-built by Mander in 2015 following a community fundraising project.
 It is a hugely versatile and much-loved instrument, kept in excellent condition.
 It is available to the Organ Scholar for private practice at most times throughout the week.

-Auditions/interviews are held in July each year.
+Auditions/interviews are held in the Summer term each year.
 Applications from all interested parties are welcome; the exact nature of both Scholarships can be tailored to individuals’ experience and needs.

 For more details, please download the information pack below, or email us.